phrmendes/phrmendes/content/cv.md

 - 2021 – 2022

 > My main activity was related to extracting and processing data on the private health sector in Brazil.
 To do this, I created ETL pipelines using R and Python to process large amounts of data and used exploratory data analysis to produce reports and dashboards for public use.
 I also managed databases using PostgreSQL and serverless databases such as DuckDB and Apache Arrow.
 I was also responsible for forecasting relevant indicators using time series econometric tools (mainly VAR-related models).

-## 🔎 Research

-### Scientific Initiation Program (PIC-UFABC)

-- CECS – UFABC
-- São Bernardo do Campo, SP
-- 2020–2021

-> I researched exports from the Midwest region of Brazil, as well as the commodity cycle of the 2000s and its relationship to the region's agro-industrial complex.
-I used data from Comex Stats and carried out analyzes using tools such as R and Google BigQuery.
-My research relied on exploratory data analysis and visualization to draw conclusions about the period analyzed.

 ## 🌐 Language Proficiency